jackowski626/Orbital-Game-Jam-3/README.md

 # Orbital-Game-Jam-3
-This repository hold the code for the Orbital Game Jam 3 of february 2020 made by Eric Holzer and Jacek Wikiera.
+This repository hold the code of the Orbital Game Jam 3 of february 2020 made by Eric Holzer and Jacek Wikiera.